All Products

 Uniqueness

-Field Group Count Validation/Duplicate Value Count Validation: Data filtering must be configured.
+Field Group Count Validation/Duplicate Value Count Validation: Data filtering needs to be configured.

 Data Filtering: Disabled by default.
-Enable to configure the filter condition, partition filter, or normal data filter of the validation table.
-The filter condition is appended directly to the validation SQL.
-If the validation table requires a partition filter, configure the partition expression in the scheduling configuration.
-Post-configuration, the quality report will reflect the validation partition as the minimum granularity.
-Example data filtering content:
+After it is enabled, you can configure filter conditions, partition filters, or regular data filters for the validation table.
+The filter conditions will be directly appended to the validation SQL statement.
+To filter partitions for the validation table, we recommend that you configure a partition filter expression in the scheduling configuration.
+After the configuration, the quality report will be viewed at the minimum granularity of the validation partition.
+Enter the data filtering content, for example:

 Stability